Dhanush-krish/docker-kubernetes/docker.md

 * translator between human and kernel
 * **docker -> dockerd -> containerd(runtime)** (to run containers)
 * dockerd offers other features like volumes, logs, ux than containerd
+* containers lasts only till the program you started with it lasts.
+It will stop immediately after the program exists.